kawaicheung/book-on-naming-things/manuscript/0_C_NamingTheSmallStuff.md

 # Corralling bits of logic into names

-Making your codebase clearer isn't just about naming things better.
-It's also about finding things to name where they weren't being named before.
+Making your codebase clearer isn't just about naming things better--it's also about finding things to name that weren't being named before.

-A common place you can find these nameless things is anywhere you see small bits of business logic using the properties of the same object in a place other than the object itself.
+A common place you can find these nameless things is anywhere you see small bits of business logic using the properties of the same object in a place _other_ than within the object itself.
+There's usually an easy way to name that logic and push it back into the object.

-Suppose you have a `Person` class that houses some basic information.
+Suppose you have a `Person` class that houses some basic information used throughout your codebase.

 ```C#
 public class Person